 Are you a vegetarian?
 Well, then, I am sure you will enjoy today’s topic.
-Okay, even if you’re not a vegetarian, this lesson on vocabulary and expressions will be useful to you.
+Okay, even if you’re not a vegetarian, this lesson on vocabulary and expressions will help you.
 So, grab a bowl of vegetable salad while reading through the text below.

-We will talk about useful ways of describing various situations that happen in life—mainly in a social context.
+We will talk about useful ways of describing various situations in life—mainly in a social context.
 These are fruit and vegetable idioms that will help you describe certain relationships and interactions with other people.
-This is especially useful if you plan to spend time in an English speaking country.
+This is especially useful if you plan to spend time in an English-speaking country.
 You’d hear these a lot from native speakers.
 And it’s pretty cool if you get to use some of these expressions or drop in a really cool phrase using your fruit idioms.

 Let’s try this story, shall we?
 So, let’s use my cousin Paul as the main character here.

 1) Couch potato